moshix/nje38mvs/bug_theories4.md

 PCTBUFLM  DC  AL1(2)

 ; After:
-PCTBUFLM  DC  AL1(6)    ; or higher — 6 of 8 TP buffers before signaling backpressure
+PCTBUFLM  DC  AL1(6)    ; 6 of 8 TP buffers before signaling backpressure
 ```

-Also consider `WCTBUFLM` (writer TCT) and `RCTBUFLM` (reader TCT).
-The intent: keep more buffers
-in the TCT before clearing the FCS bit, reducing the frequency at which `CWAITBIT` fires during
-full-speed bidirectional transfer.
+`WCTBUFLM` can also be raised if needed (e.g., from 3 to 6), but the printer TCT is the
+primary cause in a receive-while-sending scenario.

 **Note:** This does not disable backpressure.
 It only raises the threshold.
 If the system is
 under extreme load, the loop could still theoretically occur — just far less often.